FarronF/limerick-council-meetings/meetings/2021/09/14-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 6th July 2021.md

 Councillor Sheahan proposed the painting grant scheme for painting external Council

 houses would be reintroduced.
-This was seconded by Councillor Teskey, and agreed.--- 6
+This was seconded by Councillor Teskey, and agreed.
+---
+6

 Councillor Teskey raised the issue of Pyrite damaged homes in Limerick and requested